 We seek continuous improvement of our health, safety and environmental performance in all of our operations.
 In 2011, Specialty Chemicals started on a journey to create a "World Class Safety Culture", building on the existing HS&E management system to further enhance its safety performance.
 Its vision was to create an injury-free workplace.
-Since embarking on this journey, Specialty Chemicals has reduced their recordable injuries across the company, by 50%.
+Since embarking on this journey, Specialty Chemicals has reduced their recordable injuries across the company, by approximately 63%.
 As part of that culture change, ERCO focused on leadership engagement and the measurement of leading indicators as critical components.
-Some examples include:
+Some examples include: In 2019, we strengthened our HS&E management system across our organization: